The sixth Painleve transcendent and uniformization of algebraic curves: Towers of uniformizable curves. Examples

 \subsection{Some conclusions}

 Summarizing the preceding material, we may formulate the following general recipe: \begin{itemize} \item

-Every algebraic curve \eqref{F} may be thought of as an algebraic substitution/trans\-for\-ma\-tion $x\mapsto y$ in any Fuchsian equation $[x,\tau]=\Q(x,y)$.
-Conversely, any rational/algebraic substitution $x\mapsto z:\;x=\Phi(z)$ (or $\Phi(x,z)=0$) may be thought of as an algebraic curve generating the new curve $\Xi(y,z)=0$.
-Let the monodromy $\G_x$ have a finite genus, \ie\ correct accessory parameters in the equation $[x,\tau]=\Q(x,y)$, and uniformize the curve \eqref{F}.
-Suppose the {\em local\/} ramifications $z=z(x)$ are compatible with the local behavior $x=E+a\,\tau^n+\cdots$ in the sense that $z=E'+b\,\tau^m+\cdots$, where $m\in\mathbb{Z}$.
-Then the {\em global\/} monodromy $\G_z$ (and $\G_y$ of course) has also finite genus, \ie\ correct accessory parameters in the proper Fuchsian equations $[z,\tau]=\widetilde\Q(z,y;x)$.
-The universal uniformization is characterized by that it `covers' the arbitrary ramification orders; its tower is thus always infinite. \end{itemize} At this point, it is worth noting that the `trivial' (zero genus) rational substitutions like $x=R(z)$ may lead to nontrivial curves of increasing genera and, on the other hand, nontrivial substitutions $\Phi(x,z)=0$ of higher genera may preserve the zero genus of monodromies for both $\G_x$ and $\G_z$, or $\G_y$.
-Insomuch as all these transitions constitute just substitutions, all the appearing Fuchsian equations are integrable one through another.
+Every algebraic curve \eqref{F} may be thought of as an algebraic substitution/trans\-for\-ma\-tion $x\mapsto y$ in any Fuchsian equation $[x,\tau]=\bcQ(x,y)$ with correct accessory parameters.
+Conversely, any rational/algebraic substitution $x\mapsto z{:}\;x=\Phi(z)$ (or $\Phi(x,z)=0$) may be thought of as an algebraic curve generating the new curve $\Xi(y,z)=0$.
+Suppose the \emph{local} ramifications $z(x)$ are compatible with the local behavior $x=E+a\,\tau^n+\cdots$ in the sense that $z=E'+b\,\tau^m+\cdots$, where $m\in\mathbb{Z}$.
+Then the \emph{global} monodromy $\G_z$ (and $\G_y$ of course) has finite genus; accessory parameters in the proper Fuchsian equation $[z,\tau]=\widetilde\bcQ(z,y;x)$ are also correct.
+The universal uniformization is characterized by that it `absorbs' the arbitrary ramification orders; its tower is thus always infinite. \end{itemize} At this point, it is worth noting that the `trivial' (zero genus) rational substitutions like $x=R(z)$ may lead to nontrivial curves of high genera and, on the other hand, nontrivial substitutions $\Phi(x,z)=0$ of higher genera may preserve the trivial genus of both the monodromies $\G_x$ and $\G_z$, or $\G_y$; see \cite{br5} for explicit examples.
+Insomuch as all these transitions constitute just substitutions, all the arising Fuchsian equations are integrable one through another.
 In particular, we have the following conclusion.